SEO for beginners may seem somewhat scary but even the PROs had to start somewhere at some time.

 Think about how your users might be searching to find your website.
 What is their search intent?
 What are they really looking for?

-Understanding search intent, the reasoning behind every search, can help inform your site content and SEO approach.
+Understanding search intent, the reasoning behind every search, can help inform your site content and your approach beyond SEO for beginners.

 5. Focus on a great user experience (UX) – and speedy page load times!